microsoft/vsts-cordova-tasks/docs/secure-certs.md

 Combined, this results in a bit of a nightmare.

-### Simplifying and Securing the Build Environment for iOS
 To help alleviate these problems, the Xcode Build and Cordova Build tasks include some additional features designed to streamline this process.

 <a name="iosfile"></a>
-#### Option 1 - Using a Certificate and Mobile Provisioning File in Your Build
+### iOS Option 1 - Using a Certificate and Mobile Provisioning File in Your Build

 1. After creating your development and/or distribution signing certificate, export it to a .p12 file using either Keychain Access or Xcode